Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 // ========================== display the country code ISO 3166 1 Numeric from all wished timezones in the 'wishedTimezonesArray' array... ==========================

-// getting country flag URL from all wished timezones stocked in the 'wishedTimezonesArray' array... var olsonArray_country_code_iso_3166_1_numeric = olsonTZNPMmodule.getCountryCodeISO3166_1NumericFromMultipleTimezones(wishedTimezonesArray);
+// getting country code iso 3166 1 numeric from all wished timezones stocked in the 'wishedTimezonesArray' array... var olsonArray_country_code_iso_3166_1_numeric = olsonTZNPMmodule.getCountryCodeISO3166_1NumericFromMultipleTimezones(wishedTimezonesArray);

 // display the 'olsonArray_country_code_iso_3166_1_numeric' associative array which contains all returning timezones as key and their country code iso 3166 1 numeric as values...